Securities Industry and Financial Markets Association: Board of directors

 SIFMA’s Board of Directors manages the business and affairs of the Association.
 Board members are either the chief executive officer of a SIFMA member firm, or a designee of such chief executive officer.
 All Board members have the authority to represent the views of their firms and are elected on a staggered basis by the SIFMA membership.

-The board consists of Chairman Joseph E. Sweeney (Ameriprise Financial, Inc.), Chair-Elect John F. W. Rogers (Goldman Sachs & Co.), Vice-Chair Thomas Pluta (JP Morgan Chase & Co.), and Treasurer James Wallin (Alliance Bernstein).
+The board consists of Chairman Jim Reynolds (Loop Capital Markets), Chair-Elect Ken Cella (Edward Jones), Vice-Chair Laura Peters Chepucavage (Bank of America), and Treasurer Lisa Kidd Hunt (Charles Schwab).

 Finances

 In 2007 SIFMA had $105 million in both revenues and expenses.
 SIFMA's highest-paid officers that year were Donald Kittel (then CFO), $2.1 million, Marc Lackritz (then president & CEO), $1.5 million, and Randolph Snook (SMD), $1.1 million.

 SIFMA's highest-paid officer in 2008 was its new president and CEO Tim Ryan (at approximately $2 million, for January–October).
 Ryan had been hired to replace Lackritz in January 2008, at a 43% ($600,000) higher level of compensation, for less than a full year.
-In related news,Ryan wrote in a USA Today editorial in August 2009 that compensation practices at financial services firms should align with long-term, not short-term, performance.
+Ryan wrote in a USA Today editorial in August 2009 that compensation practices at financial services firms should align with long-term, not short-term, performance.

 SIFMA's top-three highest-paid officers in the fiscal year ending October 31, 2009 were CEO Tim Ryan at $2.43 million, Executive Vice President Randolph Snook at $1.04 million, and General Counsel Ira Hammerman at $777,000.
 SIFMA received total revenue that year of $75 million, had total expenses of $82 million, and finished the year with a fund balance of $40 million.
 In 2011, Ryan's compensation was the highest among the leaders of 22 self-regulatory, dealer, governmental, and other groups in the municipal bond market, at $3.0 million.

 CEO Tim Ryan earned $2.51 million base compensation (and $2.89 million total compensation) for the fiscal year ended October 31, 2012, more than the compensation of any of the officials heading the other 20 self-regulatory, industry, government, and other municipal securities-related groups.
 His compensation was far higher than that of the Securities and Exchange Commission Chairman Mary Jo White, who earned $165,300.
 Executive Vice President Ken Bentsen received a total of $1.12 million, and Randy Snook received $1.04 million.